 Check the battery and make sure it is ready for winter.
 Is the battery in good shape.
 We all know that cold weather is hard on batteries.
 If you’re hesitating about whether the battery will make it through the winter, change it now.
 You will not want your school bus breaking down with a bunch of children on board.

 Check the coolant and anti-freeze.
 Do they need topping up?
 Do you need more anti-freeze?

 What your school bus needs may vary somewhat depending on your jurisdiction and weather.
 The school bus driving at altitude in the heavy snow needs more attention than one driving at sea level.
-But winters can be unforgiving, so get a professional inspection and maintenance check while the weather is still mild.
+But winters can be unforgiving, so get a professional school bus inspection and maintenance check while the weather is still mild.

-Dynamic Specialty Vehicles has been supplying and servicing mid-sized buses for over 30 years.
+Dynamic Specialty Vehicles has been supplying and servicing school buses for over 30 years.
 With long-term contracts with demanding clients like BC Ambulance and BC Transit, Dynamic Specialty Vehicles knows how to keep their clients safe and their buses running smoothly.